 - How to safely sight guide a person that has sight loss

 These sessions are fun and interactive, you will be amazed at how much you learn in a short space of time.
 Refreshments included!
 To reserve a place contact Alex Catling 01473 260030 or email@example.com £35 per person.

 We have 3 levels of British Sign Language (BSL) courses available. - NEW CLASS ANNOUNCED

 Taster Course – (February Course FULL) new class 18th April 2016 (now FULL) New date to be arranged

 A 10-week evening class on Monday evenings, 6.30-7.30pm at Sensing Change, Ipswich.
 This fun and interactive class is perfect for someone interested in learning a new skills but who doesn’t commitment. £65 per person.

-BSL level 1 – a professionally recognised course suitable for beginners or those that have completed the taster course and want to learn more.
-The course is for 32 weeks (term-time), 6.30-8.30pm in Ipswich on Thursday evenings starting from 22nd September 2016. £275 per person which includes fees; there is an instalment plan if required.
+NEW BSL level 1 – a professionally recognised course suitable for beginners or those that have completed the taster course and want to learn more.
+The course is for 32 weeks (term-time), 6.30-8.30pm at Castle Hill Community Centre, Highfield Road, Ipswich on Monday evenings starting from 19th September 2016. £275 per person which includes fees; there is an instalment plan if required.

 BSL level 2 – suitable for those that have completed BSL level 1 and who want to take their signing to a higher level.
 We are taking bookings now for the new class starting on 13th April 2016, 6.30-8.30pm on Wednesday evening’s term-time. £650 which includes assessments fees, we are now offering a monthly direct debit option of £50 per month.